Close Icon

 Thought to be one of the most haunted locations along the South Coast is Nothe Fort, Weymouth.
 The impressive fort, located at the entrance of Weymouth Harbour, was built between 1860 and 1872 in order to protect the Naval Harbour at Portland.

-With reports of eerie whistling, air raid sirens and even ghostly spirits walking up and down the terraces, it’s no wonder Nothe Fort has been voted as one of the spookiest locations in Britain.
 The site is also home to the legendary ‘Ghostly Whistling Gunner’, with staff members reportedly refusing to visit the passageway he haunts alone.
 Learn more about Nothe Fort’s past with our blog: 11 Castles in Dorset You Must Visit.

 Athelhampton House